Frequently Asked Questions

 Graduates and Working professionals

-You will need to provide evidence that you are in full time employment and your monthly income is 2.5 x times monthly rent.
+You will need to provide evidence that you are in full time employment and your monthly income is 1.5 x times monthly rent.
 Suitable evidence includes pay slips and a letter from your employer.
+We would also require a proof of their address, this can be utility bill or bank statement and it will need to be dated within the last 2 months.